A food initiative for all

 As a response to the recent coronavirus pandemic, region-wide lockdowns, and an increased need for food and relief in our marginalized communities, we started Walang Iwanan sa One Cainta (We are One Cainta.
 No one gets left behind).

-In partnership with our local government and key stakeholders, we provide food and relief to at least 1000 people everyday.
+In partnership with our local government and key stakeholders, we provide food, relief, and vitamins to at least 1000 people everyday.

-Beyond food, we likewise work with various organizations and people to support our frontliners with PPEs, isolation tents, relief, and sanitation tents.
+Beyond food, we likewise work with various organizations and people to support our frontliners and patients with PPEs, isolation tents, insulin, relief, and sanitation tents.

 What We Do